mghotbi/DspikeIn/README.md

 ## Dataset for practicing DspikeIn Package

-You can download the practice dataset for the DspikeIn package by clicking the link below:
+You can also download the practice dataset by clicking the link below:
 👉 [Download Dataset](https://drive.google.com/drive/folders/164_K7MaFLCf5T8F9fsPAb1AndQ8mJOOP?usp=sharing)

 ### OR You can directly use the datasets provided in the DspikeIn package to practice and test the functions.
 These datasets include phyloseq objects for different marker-gene microbiome analyses: